cs5200group3/cs5200-project/Sprint5/report.md

 ## Limitations
 - **Performance**: Slight overhead for high-volume operations.
 - **Complexity**: Debugging triggers can be challenging.
+- **Limited Flexibility**: Triggers are less flexible compared to application-level validation, where more complex logic and user interactions can be handled.

 ## Summary
 The `BEFORE INSERT` trigger is a reliable way to enforce data validation rules directly at the database level, ensuring consistent and accurate data storage.